WillOram/AzureAD-incident-response/README.md

 -   **Assess what other authentication material the attacker would have been able to generate / steal** with the accounts they were able to compromise, and whether there was sufficient logging to confirm this (e.g. creating shared access signatures for Azure Storage accounts) and take steps to mitigate this risk.

 ### Active Directory

 -   **Remove domain administrator privileges from all on-premises user accounts and service accounts**, apart from those used by the remediation team and for break glass accounts.

 -   **Identify, review and harden access to all on-premises Tier 0 systems**

 -   **Remediate accounts in the on-premises environment**, including:
+    - Disable or reset the password of all known compromised accounts twice
     - Resetting all privileged accounts
     - Resetting the AZUREADSSOACC account
     - Resetting the on-premises AD DS connector account
     - Resetting the Azure AD connector account
     - Resetting the on-premises ADSync Service Account
     - Resetting the local accounts on DCs
-    - Rotating the
-    token-signing certificate twice
+    - Rotating the token-signing certificate twice
     - Resetting the Kerberos ticket granting ticket account twice
     - Rotating secrets associated with remote access MFA token generation